Remember to Remember - Nicholas Hlobeczy

 by Richard Whittaker, Oct 22, 2003

-I had the pleasure of getting to know the late Nicholas Hlobeczy over a period of several years.
+I got to know the late Nicholas Hlobeczy over a period of several years.
+We often spoke about our mutual love of photography.
 He had the gift of seeing things with fresh eyes, almost like a child.
 And yet he was a thoroughly trained photographer having studied with the legendary Minor White.
 They were close friends right to the end of Minor’s life.
 The interview that follows is a testament to a wisdom born of experience and a long quest.
 We met at Nick's home in Corvallis, Oregon.

 Richard Whittaker: In one of my notes I have a quote you gave from Robert Henri.
 "The object behind every true work of art is the attainment of a state of being."

 Nicholas Hlobeczy: It is as he says.
 I believed him when I was going to art school and I still believe him.
 I think he worked for the Art Student’s League in the early part of the twentieth century.
 And also, if you don’t work out of love, then it’s not worthwhile.
 There’s a certain quality of nourishment that can appear, something that people search for their whole lives and never find, as frightening as that may sound.

 RW: It is frightening.